tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 });
 ```

-Demo trading is supported by SDK options for REST and WebSocket clients where Binance provides demo endpoints.
+Demo trading is supported by SDK options for REST API and WebSocket clients where Binance provides demo endpoints.

 ### Testnet